Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Piecewise RCPLD as a sufficient condition for the error bound condition

 This completes the proof. \BOX

-Theorem \ref{perr} shows that if every subsystem of the disjunctive system satisfies the error bound property, then the error bound property holds for the whole disjunctive system.
+Theorem \ref{perr} shows that if every subsystem of the disjunctive system satisfies the local error bound, then the local error bound holds for the whole disjunctive system.
 Based on this observation, we propose the following piecewise RCPLD for the disjunctive system, where {MPDC-RCPLD} is assumed to be satisfied for any subsystem, to ensure the error bound property.